Wangari-Kariuki/Program-interest-vs-graduation-rate/README.md

 ##  Research questions
 Does switching majors affect a student's likelihood of graduating?

 Which program categories do students mostly switch to or from?

-How has the rate of switching majors changed over time?
+How has the rate of changing majors changed over time based on difference in programs?

 In what period or year do students switch majors?

 ## Analysis Knowledge
 The data processing and cleaning required three major steps to filter out student information about what majors they declared interest in rom when they enroled until they graduated
 First, I examined the format of the values in the three data sets provided.
 Next, I merged the students' initial interest information with their concurrent changes in major declaration.
 The main challenge was normalizing the varied text entries for first interests, which were raw strings (e.g., "Biology," "Biomolecular Biology," "Computer Science"), while the declared programs used program codes (e.g., "BIOL," "CS"), making comparison tedious.
 To address this, I used a Python library called MyFuzz, which analyzes text strings and returns a similarity ratio.
 Using this tool, I was able to match raw text strings to the corresponding program code format.
-{inset code snippet}

 For the visualizations, I used Plotly Express to generate dynamic and interactive visual representations of the program details.

+This <a href= "https://github.com/Wangari-Kariuki/Program-interest-vs-graduation-rate/blob/main/final_project_report.ipynb">Google colab report </a> includes all the code and step by step procedure for my analysis
 ## Results
 After wrangling the dater i managed to answer the following questons:
 **So how many students within 2017 and 2021 switched majors?**